picturae/openSeadragonIiifEyes/README.md

 ### Limitations

 * The info.json must specify a default file format
-* There is one image on the canvas
+* Only the top image on the canvas is reviewed
 * The image is not rotated